 GOAL 28.
 Provide an improved transportation system that serves the mobility needs of local residents.

 Objective 28.A.
-Promote a transportation system that protects and accesses the unique scenic, recreational and environmental resources of the Wheeler Crest area.
+Promote a transportation system that protects and accesses the unique scenic, recreational and environmental resources of the Wheeler Crest area

 Policy 28.A.1.
 Plan and develop alternate transportation modes in coordination with future road improvements and extensions (i.e., bikeways, hiking and equestrian trails).